Devolution of Services

 What is Devolution?

 The months of work leading to the April 1, 2010 signing of the agreement between Naotkamegwanning and our Tribal Agency was very rewarding and fulfilling work.
 Shawendaasowin Child and Family Services is the community based agency that provides child welfare and prevention services there, and due to logistics, will respond to child welfare matters at Northwest Angle #33.

 In January 2010 Lac Seul First Nation made known its intent and aspiration to manage its own prevention program.
 This plan became a wish come true as prevention services was transferred from our Tribal Agency to Lac Seul on April 1st 2011.
-Services were devolved to Dalles First Nation (OchiichagweBabigoIning Ojibway Nation) on November 1, 2013.
+Services were transferred to Dalles First Nation (OchiichagweBabigoIning Ojibway Nation) on November 1, 2013.

-In July 2010 our Agency entered into formal discussions with Wabaseemoong Independent Nations to devolve protection and prevention services to its community.
+In July 2010 our Agency entered into formal discussions with Wabaseemoong Independent Nations to transfer protection and prevention services to its community.
 September 1, 2011 was the Signing Ceremony for Wabaseemoong Child Welfare Authority.

 We assist in the developmental process with our First Nations and as each is ready and has the internal resources necessary, services are returned, via Service Agreement.